 A lack of maintenance results in these roads becoming stranded assets.
 “This is more the norm than the exception,” Bill says.
 Building roads may be a way for governments to garner support and votes, but the risk of wasted investments and potential scandals are making politicians pay attention and adopt a smart development approach.

 Bill says roads are the backbone of infrastructure.
 Educating stakeholders to question why roads are being built and how they could be built better will lead to improved social and economic outcomes, while also minimising impacts on the environment.
 For Bill and his team, roads hold the key not just for environmental conservation but for the future of the human species.

 “Limiting the expansion of the roads is the single most important thing,” Bill says.
-“This is absolutely essential in order to protect the future of the planet and its biodiversity and environmental quality and for maintaining the suitability of the planet for sustaining human lives.”
+“This is absolutely essential in order to protect the future of the planet, its biodiversity and environmental quality and for maintaining the suitability of the planet for sustaining human lives.”

 If you have a passion for building a brighter future for the Tropics, visit State of the Tropics.
-The 2017 State of the Tropics report will focus on sustainable infrastructure.
+The 2017 State of the Tropics report focuses on sustainable infrastructure.
 To find out more about JCU Distinguished Professor Bill Laurance’s work on better planning for roads, visit Global Road Map.